5 Things You’d Better Do When Unemployed

 Polish Your Job Application

 Want to get a solid job?
 Then, first of all, take care of your application documents, primarily your resume and cover letter.
 Follow the basic rules of CV/resume writing and formatting and we guarantee your success.
 Don’t forget to smoothen your period of unemployment with activities like volunteering or completed course/training.

-Besides, watch your social media accounts, especially Google+, Facebook and LinkedIn: they must look presentable, include keywords that fit your job description and get updated at least from time to time.
-By the way, Resume Writing Lab holds a service of resume writing and LinkedIn profile editing.
-Check it out!
+Besides, watch your social media accounts, especially Facebook and LinkedIn: they must look presentable, include keywords that fit your job description, and get updated at least from time to time.

 Also, do not underestimate social media.
 It is a great way to stay in touch and promote yourself as a potential employee.
 A lot of companies check online web pages and evaluate social media pictures to find new staff.